pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-4-writeup.md

   {seq#||req/resp||token||padding}Ka, HMAC(Kb, {seq#||req/resp||token||padding})

   Thus, the sequence number is simply included in the message.
 When the receiver decrypts the message, they will check against the expected sequence number.
 If it doesn't match, the message will be rejected.
 If an adversary were to try to replay or reorder the message, the message would be rejected because the sequence number would be recognized as unexpected.

+  Our group chose to use TLS-like shared keys and sequence numbers because mostly because of ease of implementation and efficiency.
+The use of shared symmetric keys is much faster than using RSA for everything, and the addition and checking of a simple sequence number is very lightweight and quick.

+  These protocols are effective because both parties will agree on the keys, the keys will only be known to the client/server sharing them, and the keys will be generated anew on each subsequent connection.
+That way, stolen keys cannot be used in a new session, and replay attacks cannot occur.
+In the same way, each thread maintains its own expected sequence numbers for checking, so outside interference is unlikely.